northeastern-rc/rc-public-documentation/docs/source/hardware/low_priority_faqs.md

 ::::{dropdown} 2.
 Are there tools or resources available to help me better use and understand the `lowpriority` partition?

-Use `checkpointing <https://rc-docs.northeastern.edu/en/latest/best-practices/checkpointing.html>`_ to take full advantage of the `lowpriority` partition.
+Use checkpointing (see {ref}`checkpoint-jobs`) to take full advantage of the `lowpriority` partition.
 RC is working on a detailed set of documentation and training sessions that will be available later in the Fall 2022 semester to coincide with the release of this new service.
 ::::

 ::::{dropdown} 3.
 I have additional questions that are not addressed in the FAQs, what do I do?
-Kindly send your questions to `rchelp@northeastern.edu <mailto:rchelp@northeastern.edu>`_ or schedule a [consultation with us](https://rc.northeastern.edu/support/consulting/).
+Kindly send your questions to [rchelp@northeastern.edu](mailto:rchelp%40northeastern.edu) or schedule a [consultation with us](https://rc.northeastern.edu/support/consulting/).
 ::::

 :::{button-link} faq.html